pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-with-app-scanning.hbs.md

 ### <a id="scan-2.0-and-custom-scanning"></a> Create Supply Chain with SCST - Scan 2.0 and Custom Scanning Component

 Create a Supply Chain with SCST - Scan 2.0 and the [Custom Scanning Component](./setup-supply-chain-component.hbs.md#customize-scan-component).
-For more details on how to create a Supply Chain, see [Tanzu Supply Chain docs](../../supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md).
+For more details on how to create a Supply Chain, see [Tanzu Supply Chain](../../supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md).

 Initialize Tanzu Supply Chain: